GradientSpaces/nss-challenge/README.md

   - nodes (list[dict]):             List of nodes representing point clouds within the scene.
     - id (int):                     Identifier (ID) for the node within its scene.
     - name (str):                   Name of the point cloud file, formatted as "BldgX_StageY_SpotZ.ply".
-    - tsfm (list[list[float]]):     4x4 transformation matrix of the pose of the point cloud in global coordinates.
+    - global_transform (list[list[float]]):     4x4 transformation matrix of the pose of the point cloud in global coordinates.
     - building (str):               Building name, matching "X" in the node name.
     - stage (str):                  Temporal stage, matching "Y" in the node name.
     - spot (str):                   Spot number,  matching "Z" in the node name.